MirekR/walkhighlands-gpx-to-strava/README.md

 How to create route from walkhighlands gpx:

-Download you file from this amazing guys: https://www.walkhighlands.co.uk/
+Download your file from this amazing guys: https://www.walkhighlands.co.uk/

 Execute toStrava.sh <path_to_your_downloaded_gpx>